efe-atas/ML/README.md

 # ML
-Machine Learning
-This is my ML exercise.
+This is my Machine Learning exercise.